content-manager-sdk/Community/Samples/ServiceAPI/Power Query/Power BI Todo Item Sample/ReadMe.md

 # Power BI Todo Item Sample
-This pbix file is a sample Power BI report showing To do Items not completed by person.
+'Todo Items.pbix' is a sample Power BI report showing To do Items not completed by person.
 Techniques similar to those used in this sample could be used for other visualizations, such as:
  * all Records created this week by Record Type
  * Records checked out to me by weeks checked out
  * Activites Due my action